ctadeusa/sdlf-ppb-br/docs/README.md

     Using their own repository, the engineering team has deployed their first SDLF data pipeline, a logical construct representing an ETL process.
 A team can implement one or more pipelines depending on their needs.
 You can check the resources in the AWS console (For example, check the data pipelines created in Step Functions)

-7. (Min 60) Add the service role sdlf-engineering-cicd-codebuild as Lake Formation Administrator.
+7. Add the service role sdlf-engineering-cicd-codebuild as Lake Formation Administrator.
 Your final Lake Formation administrators should look like this:

       ![Add  sdlf-engineering-cicd-codebuild role as Lake Formation Admin](./lakeformation-admin.png)

-8. (Min 65) Team Database (dataset) creation.
+8. Team Database (dataset) creation.

     Now you are ready to create databases for the deployed team.
 Here you will create raw, stage and analytics databases.
 Similar, as in the other steps, execute this commands in the Cloud9 environment terminal.